malaquiasdev/envi-pro-glue/README.md

 - AWS DynamoDB
 - AWS Cloud Watch

-**I strongly recommend you to use docker as an option to run this project.**

 ## Installing
 1. Clone this repository. `$ git clone https://github.com/malaquiasdev/envi-pro-glue.git`
 2. Go to the project folder. `$ cd envi-pro-glue`